UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/overview/reactions.rst

 Base charge-exchange kernels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Overview: These kernels perform direct charge-exchange with a pre-sampled ion.
 The ion velocities are assumed to be set in the accompanying :class:`DataCalculator` object.
 As such, this kernel is not in charge of the sampling process (use, for example, the :class:`FilteredMaxwellianSampler`).
-These kernels assume one reaction product, which is the resulting charge-exchanged neutral particle.
+These kernels assume one reaction product, which is the resulting charge-exchanged neutral particle. **NOTE**: Energy and momentum source normalisation are the same here as in the ionisation kernels.
 #.
 Required properties:

    * Parent: Simple props: weight, velocity; Species props: source_density, source_energy, source_momentum